 For me, nothing beats the rush that I get while shooting a wedding, except maybe the response clients have for the photos afterward.
 I put my heart and soul into every love story that I capture, and I want you to be able to really feel that when you look through your photos.
 I make sure to capture all of your friends and loved ones, the beautiful moments, the powerful emotions, and the obvious and not-so-obvious details to tell the timeless story of your wedding day.

-I'm based in Rochester and primarily photograph weddings here and in the Finger Lakes Region, but am also available for weddings throughout Central and Western New York, and beyond!
+I'm based in Rochester and primarily photograph weddings here and in the Finger Lakes Region, but am also available for weddings throughout Central and Western New York, and worldwide!
 Please don’t hesitate to contact me!
 We can get to know each other and figure out if I’m the right photographer for you.